||Page last updated|

 Target Coatings has nothing to do with the local discount store that competes with K-Mart and Walmart.
 They are a high tech coatings company located in New Jersey, that primarily sells by mail-order from a web site.

 For the last many years I have had great results with Target Coatings water based finishes.
 Not just any water base finish - this is a new technology in furniture and cabinet finishing, so the brand still matters, and Target Coatings have been far better than the alternatives I have tried from General Finishes, Fuhr (now RPM Wood Finishes), Sherwin Williams, Minwax, and others.
 Unfortunately in most areas of the country, you have to "mail order" Target products.
-See http://www.finishingzone.com/, the eCommerce site for Target Coatings, and consider getting on their mailing list for discounts, occasional free shipping, and special sales.
+See https://www.targetcoatings.com/, and consider getting on their mailing list for discounts, occasional free shipping, and special sales.

 This is the list of finishing products I regularly use, mostly from Target, and why I choose each of them.
 Enough people asked for specific recommendations that, at the end, I spelled that out for a walnut dining table.